aeberspaecher/pyoptics/design.rst

 - fit_to_field(): take a field and perform a least-squares fit of basis to field (alternatively evaluate scalar product c_i = <i|field>

-This class can be used in the imager for the mask and specifically for the wavefront and the apodisation.
+This class can be used in the imager for the pupil mask and specifically for the wavefront and the apodisation.

 Utils
 -----